-- Describe how this project benefits participants and cultivates an environment conducive to healing.
+- Describe how this specific project benefits the participants and cultivates an environment conducive to healing.
 If your project serves multiple audiences (e.g., patients, residents, caregivers, staff), please describe the intended benefits to each. - How will this project deepen understanding of the value of arts strategies to provide health and healing benefit, especially as it relates to any professional development components of your project?